a44hills/a44hills.github.io/index.md

 I am attending Southern New Hampshire University and completing my undergraduate degree.
 My next step is already in the works, which is staying at SNHU and obtaining my Master's in IT with a concentration in Software Application Development.

-With my education, my plans are to transfer into a software development team, develop secure reliable applications, and resolve customer requirements.
+With my education, I plan to transfer into a software development team, develop secure reliable applications, and resolve customer requirements.
 Long-term goals include leading development teams and possibly looking into management.
 This too is open and has the potential to change.<br>
 <br>

 [Return to Table of Contents](#table-of-contents-) <br>